mit-cml/appinventor-sources/appinventor/docs/markdown/reference/components/layout.md

 : Specifies the background color of the VerticalScrollArrangement as an alpha-red-green-blue integer.
 If an Image has been set, the color change will not be visible until the Image is removed.

+{:id="VerticalScrollArrangement.BackgroundRepeatMode" .number .do} *BackgroundRepeatMode* : Specifies the repeat mode for the HVArrangement background image.
+This does not check that the argument is a legal value.

 {:id="VerticalScrollArrangement.Height" .number .bo} *Height* : Specifies the `VerticalScrollArrangement`'s vertical height, measured in pixels.